top of page

 Our Chapter's mission is to provide ongoing support to help us understand this "difference" which affects our lives, our children and our families.
 With the current concerns about mental health, in addition to the daily social demands among our youth and their families, we recognize a need to support families with hands-on strategies and practices.

-The South Bay/So Cal Chapter of CHADD offers the following Support Programs for Adults, Mothers & Grandmothers, and Teens (ages 11-14) and their Parents:
+The South Bay/So Cal Chapter of CHADD offers the following Support Programs for Adults, Families, and Teens (ages 11-14) and their Parents:

-1. Our CHADD ADULT SUPPORT GROUP (AGES 18 +) is back!
-We are happy to welcome back Justine Ruotolo, LMFT, as our CHADD Adult Support Group Facilitator.
+1. Our CHADD ADHD SUPPORT GROUP (AGES 18 +) is facilitated by Justine Ruotolo, LMFT.
 Justine Ruotolo, LMFT is a licensed marriage and family therapist in California and Virginia and an Executive Function/ADHD coach.

 Justine has been working in the ADHD community for over 30 years and is a graduate of the Pepperdine University clinical master's program, with an emphasis on marriage and family therapy.
 Justine works with children, adolescents, adults, couples, and parents.
-Justine facilitated our Adult Group successfully for over 13 years and we are delighted that Justine is returning as our Adult Group Facilitator.
+Justine facilitated our Adult Group successfully for over 10 years in California and we are delighted to have her back as our Adult Group Facilitator.

-Our next Adult Zoom meeting will be on Saturday, DECEMBER 2, 2023, from 1-2:30 pm (PST).
-If interested in participating, please email Justine at Justine @ missadd.com and Carolyn at ckellychadd10g@gmail.com and we will be happy to include you and will send you the Zoom link.
+We meet via Zoom bi-monthly and our next CHADD Adult Support Group Zoom meeting is on SATURDAY, APRIL 26, 2025 @ 1 pm (PST).
+If interested in participating, please email Justine at Justine @ missadd.com and Carolyn at ckellychadd10g@gmail.com and we will send you the Zoom link.

 The ultimate goals of the Friday Nite Live Meet-up are to help strengthen resilience, teach self-advocacy and foster mental wellness in a confidential and safe space.
 It is important to learn how to better communicate within families to build trust, improve social skills and advocacy.